bartvanhoey/FunctionalCSharp/README.md

 Option<string> optionEmailAddress = optionPerson.Map(generateEmailAddress);

 ### Filter (=Where in Linq)

-### Bind (=SelectMany in Linq)
+### Bind (=SelectMany in Linq) : Takes an Option-returning function

 Bind is a function that takes a container C<T> and a function f with signature (T -> R) and returns a container C<R>
 Bind: (C<T>, (T -> C<R>)) -> C<R>

 Option.Bind : (Option<T>, (T -> Option<R>)) -> Option<R>
 Bind takes and Option and an Option-returning function.
 Applies the function to the inner value if the Option is Some, otherwise returns None.
 Flattens the result to avoid producing a nested Option

 ### Reduce = is a Fold function that has no initial state, takes its initial state from the first item in the sequence